 The focus at Reno's Bartley Ranch Regional Park is on western history, group activities, picnics, outdoor entertainment in the Robert Z. Hawkins Amphitheater, and hiking and biking on easy trails.
 This park accommodates equestrians with a horse arena and trails.
-The Western Heritage Interpretive Center and historic Huffaker Schoolhouse preserve regional history and are the site of various activities throughout the year.
+The Western Heritage Interpretive Center and Historic Huffaker Schoolhouse preserve the regional history and are the site of various activities throughout the year.

 Bartley Ranch Regional Park has restroom facilities, four group picnic areas, individual picnic sites, a horse arena and warm-up arena, and trails for hiking, biking, and horseback riding.
 There is no fee to enter the park and there is lots of parking.

 Bartley Ranch is not one of those parks where you would go to let kids and dogs run amuck.
 There is no playground and dogs must be leashed.
 This is your place, however, if you want to enjoy a quiet walk, relax in the shade, and learn about local history at the Western Heritage Interpretive Center and old Huffaker Schoolhouse.
 It's a good place for such things as family get-togethers and picnics.
 You can also enjoy a variety of concerts and events at the Robert Z. Hawkins Amphitheater.